roboy88/School_District_Analysis/README.md

 # School_District_Analysis
-Using jupyter notebook within anaconda and python package I am analysis standardized test scores in Marias school District The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Using jupyter notebook within anaconda and python package I am analyzing standardized test scores in Marias school District.
+The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
 She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.
 For this part of the Challenge, write a report that summarizes your updated analysis and compares it with the results from the module.